 The Clone feature enables one radio to program another with identical information.
-The PCConfigure programming software is not required.
-This feature is is not available with 53xx mobiles.
+The PC Configure programming software is not required.
 Other requirements are as follows:

-• The Clone menu parameter must be enabled in the master (sending) radio.
-This parameter is not required with the slave (receiving) radio.
+- The Clone menu parameter must be enabled in the master (sending) radio.
+This parameter is not required with the slave (receiving) radio. - The master and slave radios must be identical models (same frequency range and options).